 Your business is owned by a number of individuals and you usually have shared control of the business with your partners.
 Like the Sole trader, you are also liable for the debts of the business and you pay tax depending on the share of the net partnership income you earned for a specific period.

 You are a separate legal entity when you set up a company.
-Unlike Sole trader and Partnership, you have limited liability as the company acts a natural person, who can incur liability, debt, and may be sued.
+Unlike Sole trader and Partnership, you have limited liability as the company acts as a natural person, who can incur liability, debt, and maybe sued.
 The company also pays a fixed rate on tax based on the profits earned by the company.